For individuals who

 The chemistry, biochemistry, and molecular biology of plant, animal, insect, and microbial systems are studied through advanced course work and research.
 Selection of the area of emphasis depends on the interests of the student.
 Typically, course work is completed in one to one-and-a-half years for M.S. candidates, and two years for Ph.D. candidates, leaving later years for full-time thesis research.
 The typical time to complete a graduate degree averages three years for the M.S. degree and approximately five years for the Ph.D.

 Research Opportunities and Infrastructure

-Prospective students are encouraged to visit the Department of Chemistry and Biochemistry website for the latest descriptions of research programs and instrumentation.
+Prospective students are encouraged to visit the Department of Chemistry and Biochemistry website for contact and more information.